guziy/pylibrmn/README.md

 Example
 =======

 This is an example we've worked through with Kamel.
+You can find more usage examples [here] (https://github.com/guziy/pylibrmn/tree/master/src/rpn_use_examples).

 Import the module and use it.

     In [4]: from rpn.rpn import RPN